amiteshsinghk/KotlinDsaProblem/README.md

     Input: ABC
     Output: ABC,AB,AC,A,BC,B,C,
-26. constraint : it will only move in the forward direction or downward it  cant't move backward or upward
+26. constraint : it will only move in the forward direction or downward it  can't move backward or upward
     Input : 3,3
     Output : 6
 27. Place Tiles of size 1xm in a floor of size n*m